Europa Conference League quarter-final draw: Leicester land PSV while Mourinho's Roma take on Bodo/Glimt

 Brendan Rodgers’ side are now preparing to face Dutch giants PSV – who are pushing Ajax close in the Eredivisie title race.

-Jose Mourinho has won just about every major honour in club football, but the Portuguese has never conquered this competition and will be determined to enhance his CV.
+Jose Mourinho has won just about every major honour in club football, and the Portuguese will be determined to enhance his CV with this trophy.

-Roma have been paired with familiar foes in the form of Bodo/Glimt, with the Norwegian outfit -who have already taken in 18 European games this season - claiming a memorable 6-1 win over Serie A opposition in the group stage.
+Roma have been paired with familiar foes in the form of Bodo/Glimt, with the Norwegian outfit - who have already taken in 18 European games this season - claiming a memorable 6-1 win over the Serie A side in the group stage.

 Feyenoord and Slavia Prague are also being reunited having already faced each other in the 2021-22 event, with the men from the Netherlands gaining the upper hand then as they collected four points from two group games.